| BE LIVER FRIENDLY Liver is said to be the seat of

 area decreases, and the pain is relieved.

-Laughter heals body and mind
+Laughter heals body and mind Laughter has also been credited

 to reduce the risk of coronary illness.
 Cousins, himself